andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 <div class="tenor-gif-embed mb-2" data-postid="14663539" data-share-method="host" data-aspect-ratio="1.92771" data-width="100%"><a href="https://tenor.com/view/twister-rabbit-wise-good-gif-14663539">Twister Rabbit GIF</a>from <a href="https://tenor.com/search/twister-gifs">Twister GIFs</a></div> <script type="text/javascript" async src="https://tenor.com/embed.js"></script>

 <h4 class="article-subheader">Ovation</h4>
 I didn't know what to expect as I walked off the stage to finish my first ever performance.
-I gave it a 50-50 shot that I'd get emotional and tear up backstage but when it was all said and done the only emotion I feel is pure, unadulterated bliss.
-My smile spans the full distance between my ears
+I gave it a 50-50 shot that I'd get emotional and tear up backstage.
+But when it was all said and done the only emotion I feel is pure, unadulterated bliss.
+My smile spans the full distance from ear to ear.

 As we're hugging backstage I realize that I might not be the only one with first show jitters.
 Our curtain call song, a delightful honky tonk swing ditty from